 ETA: I reheated some of the roast for lunch today and it was a lot firmer today than it was yesterday.
 It still isn’t a convincing dupe for poultry but it’s more believable today than it was for dinner last night.
 Still doesn’t taste all that great though.

-Overall the roast is seasoned well with salt but contains an overabundance, in my opinion, of thyme.
-The breading tastes of thyme, the main protein tastes of thyme and the stuffing tastes of thyme.
-I can handle thyme but it’s not my favorite herb and there’s just way too much of it here.
-Also, the gravy that comes with the roast tastes like tangy thyme and was so disgusting that I dumped it out and had to make a last minute chicken gravy with some butter, flour and chicken stock to serve with the roast.
+Overall the roast is seasoned well with salt but contains an overabundance, in my opinion, of sage.
+The breading tastes of sage, the main protein tastes of sage and the stuffing tastes of sage.
+I can handle sage but it’s not my favorite herb and there’s just way too much of it here.
+Also, the gravy that comes with the roast tastes like tangy sage and was so disgusting that I dumped it out and had to make a last minute chicken gravy with some butter, flour and chicken stock to serve with the roast.

 A gravy is a necessity because the instructions on the vegan roast’s box say to place the roast on a bed of potatoes and veggies (seasoned only with salt, pepper and oil) before placing it in the oven.
 With a conventional roast chicken or turkey, the natural juices that are released from the poultry while baking bastes and flavors the veggies underneath it but because this is basically a loaf of tofu no juices are released while baking and the veggies end up tasting very plain and bland.
 You really need some type of gravy or sauce to go with the veggies or you need to season them up really well with lots of herbs and spices before you bake them.

 The vegan roast was a fail but I did make a bread stuffing with veggies and toasted walnut as well as a green bean casserole from scratch using Laura Vitale’s recipe that saved the day.
 I even fried the onions myself instead of using the pre-made stuff.
 I didn’t care for her baked french fries recipe but this casserole was really tasty and I recommend it.